Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Known Assignment Mechanisms

-\end{assumption} To capture different assignment processes we allow $\W_i$ to be dependent across units.
-Such dependence arises in applications, sometimes for technical reasons (e.g., in case of sampling without replacement as in \cite{athey2018design}), and sometimes by the nature of assignment process (spatial experiments).
-To quantify this dependence we follow \cite{renyi1959measures} and define the maximal correlation:
+We allow $\W_i$ to be dependent across units to capture different assignment processes.
+Such dependence arises in applications, sometimes for technical reasons (e.g., in case of sampling without replacement as in \cite{athey2018design}), and sometimes by the nature of the assignment process (spatial experiments).
+To quantify this dependence as well as the dependence among the potential outcomes, we follow \cite{renyi1959measures} and define the maximal correlation: